 A special thanks to Linfield College and their Oregon Wine History Archive project for coordinating the interviews and video footage with each of the featured winemakers.

-We are honored to feature three wines by Cheryl Francis and Sam Tannahill.
+We are honored to feature wines from Maysara Winery.
 If you are in the area, we welcome you to stop by and taste them.
 If not, we encourage you to learn more about them.

 This pairing is featured daily in our tasting room.
 A 3 oz. pour of the wine and the pairing is $20.

-Cheryl and Sam will join us in the Brooks Tasting Room on October 27th, from 1-4pm.
+Moe Momtazi will join us in the Brooks tasting room on November 17th, from 1-4pm.